Code-Institute-Submissions/inline-6-overnight/README.md

 ### Content

-• The descriptions of all products on the product detail pages, as well as the text at the bottom of the Store/home page, were taken from Wikipedia (from the specific pages about each engine featured in Inline-6 Overnight).
+• The descriptions of all products on the product detail pages, as well as the text at the bottom of the Store/home page, were taken from Wikipedia (from the specific pages about each engine featured in Inline-6 Overnight) and [Donut Media's video about the inline-6 engine](https://www.youtube.com/watch?v=JfaJ35vVQ9A) (a link to it is provided on the text at the bottom of the Store/home page itself).
 Some of the content on the website, however, is completely made up by the creator of this website (for example, the introductory text on the Store page, under the main image).

 • The Facebook icon in the footer was taken from [Font Awesome](https://fontawesome.com/).